daxartio/taskline/README.md

 }
 ```

-That means the Consumed will be printed in 1 second.
+That means the Consumed will be printed in 30 seconds.

 You can customize a format of an event for redis.
 Write your wrapper over [RedisBackend](src/backends/redis.rs).
 See [redis_json backend](src/backends/redis_json.rs).